qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

 We strongly encourage anyone dealing with translations to join this list and promise that it is usually a very low traffic mailing list.

+The other available mailingslist can be found at :ref:`QGIS-mailinglists`.

 Becoming a translator
 .....................